 Funds are allocated to projects that are on a Fundable List as approved by the Safe Drinking Water Commission.
 The amount of funds made available through this Intended Use Plan may be revised at any time due to changing economic conditions.

-The estimated sources and anticipated uses of funds can be found in the following table.
+The estimated sources and anticipated uses of funds are available in the following table.
 The amounts reflected are as of Dec.
-31, 2016.
+31, 2017.

 Sources and Distribution of Funds Capitalization Grants and Loan Repayments (As of Dec.
-31, 2016)
+31, 2017)